 AK/GEOG 4500 6.0 Research Paper.
-The Research Paper, which is normally the last geography course of an honours candidate, is a piece of work carried out under the supervision of a faculty advisor.
+The Research Paper, which is normally the last geography course of an Honours candidate, is a piece of work carried out under the supervision of a faculty adviser.

-Prerequisites: 102 credits and permission of the Coordinator of Geography.
+Prerequisite: 102 credits and permission of the undergraduate program director.